iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Revert timeline changes

-Currently the only way we can undo a faulty changeset is to delete it from imodel hub.
-This can have many side effects.
-A more elegant way to do it is to invert the changeset in timeline and push that as new changeset on timeline.
-This new method is still intrusive and require schema lock.
-But is safe as it can be again reverted to reinstate existing changes and thus nothing is ever lost from timeline.
+At present, the sole method to reverse a defective changeset is to remove it from the iModel hub, which can lead to numerous side effects.
+A preferable approach would be to reverse the changeset in the timeline and introduce it as a new changeset.
+Although this method remains intrusive and necessitates a schema lock, it is safer because it allows for the reversal to restore previous changes, ensuring that nothing is permanently lost from the timeline.

 [IModelDb.revertAndPushChanges]($core-backend) Allow to push a single changeset that undo all changeset from tip to specified changeset in history.

 Some detail and requirements are as following.

-- When calling the iModel must not have any local changes.
+- When invoking the iModel, it must not have any local modifications.
-- The operation is atomic and if fail it will return db to previous state.
+- The operation is atomic; if it fails, the database will revert to its previous state.
-- Revert operation requires schema lock (exclusive lock on imodel).
-As it does not take lock on individual element that will be affected by revert.
+- The revert operation necessitates a schema lock (an exclusive lock on the iModel) because it does not lock each individual element affected by the revert.
-- After revert if no description is provided, it will create a default description for changeset and push it.
-This release schema lock.
+- If no description is provided after a revert, a default description for the changeset will be created and pushed, which releases the schema lock.
-- Schema changes are not reverted in case of SchemaSync or can also optionally skipped when not using schema sync.
+- Schema changes are not reverted during SchemaSync, or they can be optionally skipped when SchemaSync is not utilized.